Given Names - Their Origins

 Even though Kings Henry I through Henry VIII were Welsh, they were not popular in Wales.
 When my ancestor took the surname Penry from ap Henry, the name was not popular.

 Henry the VIII was despised in Wales.
 His daughter Elizabeth I wasn’t liked by the Welsh either.
 This meant that not many children were named Henry in Wales and so the surname Penry is uncommon.
 For the genealogist, this is great.
-It means that almost all Penry’s in America are related!
+It means that mqny Penry’s in America are related!

 Scroll to Top